 How can I fix my color contrast?

 There are tools available to check your colors when picking out your palette.
-There are several online including the WebAIM Contrast Checker and contrast-ratio.com.
+Several can be found online including the WebAIM Contrast Checker and contrast-ratio.com.
+If you already have a website, and want to check all the pages for color contrast issues, theres an excellent tool available on www.experte.com.
 There’s also a built in way to scan your website in Chrome based browsers.
 To use this, go to developer tools, hit the settings button, then go to experiments and enable CSS Overview.
 This tool checks the color contrast ratio across an entire page and automatically finds compliance issues.
 For example, this is what the results of a page’s contrast issue scan might look like:

 #4 Ensure Your Page Structure Follows a Logical Order